publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch47/schVI/m__us_usc_t10_s832.md

     (a)  __Preliminary Hearing Required__  __.—__

-        (1) No charge or specification may be referred to a general court-martial for trial until completion of a preliminary hearing.
+        (1) No charge or specification may be referred to a general court-martial for trial until completion of a preliminary hearing, unless such hearing is waived by the accused.

         (2)